 Figure 1.
 Different types of microarray platforms for glycosylation studies

-Microarray is a very powerful technique because of the unprecedented capacity to simultaneously interrogate tens to hundreds of thousands of immobilized probes and to assay amounts of biological material using high-throughput screening miniaturized, multiplexed and parallel processing and robust multiplex detection methods.
-The microarray technology offers several prominent advantages, including miniaturization and parallelization.
+The unprecedented capacity is available to simultaneously interrogate multiple immobilized probes and apply to large amount of biological material using high-throughput multiplex detection methods.
+The microarray offers several prominent advantages, including miniaturization and parallelization.
 It is a collection of microscopic feature which can be probed with target molecules to produce either quantitative or qualitative data.

 As one of the leading companies in the omics field with over years of experience in omics study, Creative Proteomics provides offers a variety types of glycan-related microarray assays.